Natural Birth Stories

 After my appointment I had made plans to meet my friend Denise for lunch at my favorite spot, Brueggers.
 We ate some good food, and she commiserated with me as she had been through the same thing 9 months ago.

-As usual after having a vaginal exam (or membrane sweep!) my Braxton Hicks contractions were pretty intense and I thought going for a walk would further help my cause.
+As usual after having a vaginal exam (or membrane sweep!) my Braxton Hicks contractions felt pretty intense and I thought going for a walk would further help my cause.
 So after eating, Denise joined me for a stroll at the mall.

 The rest of the day went on as normal.
 I came home, rested a bit, and ate a little food.
 Matt came home from work around 5 pm and his brother, Ian hung out with him for a bit.
 I felt desperate to vacuum the living room and mop the kitchen floor, but I was way too exhausted.
 After hanging out with my hubby for awhile, I went to bed around 11 pm and I told him that I wouldn’t be surprised if these never ending Braxton Hicks got stronger and turned into the real thing.

 I woke up at 2 am from some light contractions.
 They were coming at the same frequency as my BH’s but I couldn’t go back to sleep.
 I got up and went to the study/guest room to try to get comfortable without waking up Matt.

 These early labor contractions were getting more intense and they were KILLING my back.
 I started using a heating pad and leaned on my birth ball while timing them.
 After awhile, I went back to bed and dozed between contractions, but would wake up with normal contraction cramping and back pain.
 Little did I know there was a lot more of the back labor to come!